MelodieCollins/CIS-415-Set-ADT/README.md

 # CIS-415-Set-ADT
-This program implements a set ADT.
+This program implements a set ADT using a hash table.